visualopsholdings/i2c/README.md

 }
 ```

-Ok.
-So you've written all this code, you can send various commands to your Arduino to
-do interesting things, but how nice would it be to be able to SEND AND RUN ACTUAL CODE
-to the Arduino AFTER you've left it on the Moon!

 ## Sending I2C from a PI

 To actually send i2c commands to your Arduino, you can use a raspberry PI and then wire